 93.8% of the patients achieved union in the bridge plating and compression plating groups, respectively.

-Conclusion: The rates of delayed union and non-union are similar for extra-articular distal tibia fractures treated
+Conclusion: Rates of delayed union and nonunion are similar regarding extra-articular distal tibia fractures treated

-Level of evidence: II
+Level of evidence: III